Principles of Fruit & Nut Tree Growth, Cropping & Management

 Registration will be closed after February 1st, 2019.

 We offer scholarships to selected participants.
 See below in Scholarship opportunities for more information and online application.

 - Tree growth, development & pruning

 - Dormancy, chilling & rest breaking

 - Plant nutrition & fertilization

 For course content questions, please contact the Fruit & Nut Research and Information Center staff at firstname.lastname@example.org.

 inspect the root excavation

-- Small farms less than 40 acres of tree crops.
+- On a small farm with less than 40 acres of tree crops